Badsha101/Badsha101/README.md

 - 👋 Hi, I’m Badsha Alamgir.
 - I’m interested in programming.
 - currently studying Informatik Bachelor (in computer science) at the Hochshule Bremerhaven (University of applied science) and learning programming languages like java, bash, c, c++, along with html, css, javaskript, etc.
-- here you will find most of my codes.
+- here in the Github you will find most of my codes.
 - 📫 How to reach me: badshahalamgir101@gmail.com

 <!---